Nora Grod, MSOM, LAc, DCCM, is a master herbalist and acupuncturist specializing in the treatment of autoimmune and hormonal disorders.

 Nora graduated from National University of Natural Medicine in 2008 with a Masters of Science in Oriental Medicine and later pursued a post-graduate certificate as a Diplomate of Canonical Chinese Medicine from the Institute of Classics in East Asian Medicine.
 She has been board-certified in acupuncture and herbal medicine by the National Commission for the Certification for Acupuncture and Oriental Medicine and is licensed by the Oregon Medical Board.

 Nora is of Chinese ancestry and as the first person in her family to be born in the U.S., she was fortunate to be have been immersed in the Eastern traditions of health and wellness since birth.
-Her mother was adamant in feeding her a traditional Asian diet of whole foods including bone broth soups and rarely introduced refined Western foods into the home.
+Her mother was adamant in feeding her a traditional Asian diet of whole foods including bone broth soups, organ meats, etc. and rarely introduced refined Western foods into the home.
 She has vivid recollections of being a young child and imitating her grandfather’s early morning routine of Taiji Quan, a type of internal martial arts that has roots in ancient longevity practices.
 At the age of thirteen, Nora began to take private Taiji lessons at dawn, before school, where she learned and excelled at a sword form of Taiji.

 When she graduated from high school, Nora decided to pursue an undergraduate degree in biology.
 It was there she became fascinated with the study and observation of the natural world and at the same time began to explore mind-body practices of yoga and meditation.
 It was also at this time that Nora was introduced to sustainable food systems as a member of a Community Supported Agriculture farm, where she spent her Sunday afternoons on the farm weeding and harvesting vegetables and the following week frantically researching and cooking recipes and hosting dinner parties to utilize the overabundance of vegetables.